DarknessFX/zig_workbench/README.md

 > Current VSCode + ZLS extension do not accept **@cInclude** relative to project folder and will break builds.<br/>
 > After open your new project, remember to edit **.zig** files **@cInclude** including your full path and using / folder separator.

+Zig have a useful built in feature: *zig init* that creates a basic project.
+I customized this basic project to fit my use cases, mostly to output to **bin** folder instead of **zig-out\bin**, have main.zig in the project root instead of src folder and use my [VSCode Setup](#about-vscode-tips-and-tricks).

 </details>

  <details>